 - Australia: An estimated 20,000 homeschooling and distance education students in 1995 has risen to approximately 30,000 families in 201210

 - An extremely rewarding ministry

-Equally important as understanding what writing for the homeschool market IS is understanding what it is usually NOT:
+Equally important as understanding what writing for the homeschool market is is understanding what it’s usually not:

 - A fast way to self-publish and make lots of money

-- An easy market to break into (it is just as hard as any other market)
+- An easy market to break into (it’s just as hard as any other market)

 - Writing to a homogenous group of people who all share the same dreams, goals, and core beliefs

 Homeschoolers are just as diverse as the broader children’s market.
 They each have specific sets of values, expectations, and goals.
 So who homeschools?